 Christianity and Sexuality|

 This course will explore a range of Christian teachings on attitudes toward, and technologies of, sex and sexuality.
 We will read medieval and modern theologies of sexuality, as well as contemporary historical, sociological, and cultural studies.
-Points of focus will include confession, mysticism, marriage, celibacy, queer and trans* practices and identities, and reproductive justice.
+Points of focus will include confession, mysticism, marriage, celibacy, queer and transgendered practices and identities, and reproductive rights.

 ||Gen Ed Area Dept: